 There is a new quick tab switcher (pictured before) that lets you preview tabs when they are open and quickly choose the one you want - which is, in my opinion, not a handy feature, but nothing more than eye candy.

 Below the button to Click to Tweet would be messages I have received, and clicking them takes me straight to the respective application.
-Soon they intend on bringing a Facebook status update button which is a good idea, considering the 750 million users in the world of Facebook.
+Soon they intend on bringing a Facebook status update button which is a good idea, considering the 750 million users on the world Facebook.

-Reminders was brought to iOS 5 last fall.
-Now it makes its way to OS X. Reminders is a rather good way of remembering to do something as it is now iCloud enabled which synchronizes between iOS and Mac OS X devices.
+Reminders were brought to iOS 5 last fall.
+Now it makes its way to OS X. Reminders are a rather good way of remembering to do something as it is now iCloud enabled which synchronizes between iOS and Mac OS X devices.
 So you'll have these reminders wherever you go!
 There's never been a better type of wireless integration between devices than now!

-As a programmer, I am always telling people to integrate their applications and apps with features from other applications that they create and as such all of my software links together.
-In Mac OS X 10.8 that's exactly what Apple are trying to do by adding integration of Facebook and Twitter into the operating system.
+As a programmer, I am always trying to integrate all my applications with each other to increase productivity.
+In Mac OS X 10.8 that's exactly what Apple is trying to do by adding integration of Facebook and Twitter into the operating system.
 Integrated into different sections of the OS such as the Notifications Center and many other different applications, Apple has made it so that you only sign in once to get access to Facebook and Twitter.
-Apple intends to release the Facebook update a bit later, but for now you can enjoy the Twitter integration across the system.
+Apple intends to release the Facebook update a bit later, but just now you can enjoy the Twitter integration across the system.

 AirPlay for Mac